ServerPress/wpsitesync-httpauth/README.md

-# wpsitesync-httpauth
+# sync-httpauth
-WPSiteSync for HTTP Authentication public repository
+WPSiteSync for HTTP Authentication